| CHAPTER D5 A LITERAL INTERPRETATION: MAKING MUCH OF THE WORD OF GOD |

 way for ignorant wretches to avoid being offensive to the Lord.
 Because we have

-grown up in an Enlightened culture in which equality supposedly makes the
+grown up in an Enlightened culture in which equality

-different strata of society level it is sometimes difficult for us to
+supposedly makes the different strata of society level it is sometimes

-understand how important it is for people to know their place in society – and
+difficult for us to understand how important it is for people to know their

-stay there.
-When an ignorant buffoon of a servant has been hired to serve food
+place in society – and stay there.
+When an ignorant buffoon of a servant has

-and drink at a conference of wealthy, cultured, educated, dignified,
+been hired to serve food and drink at a conference of wealthy, cultured,

-intelligent, and powerful international aristocrats, the worst thing he can do
+educated, dignified, intelligent, and powerful international aristocrats, the

-is open his mouth and say something other than Yes, sir; No, sir; Right away,
+worst thing he can do is open his mouth and say something other than Yes, sir;

-sir; etc. For him to say and do anything outside of his duties is to
+No, sir; Right away, sir; etc. For him to say and do anything outside of

-risk offending the dignitaries in many, many ways that he is unaware of and
+his duties is to risk offending the dignitaries in many, many ways that he is

-bad enough, and is why you do not see aristocrats on various modes of public
+is bad enough, and is why you do not see aristocrats on various modes of public

 transportation, in movie theaters, etc. (My wife and I know an excellent chef